Reactive Multi-Context Systems: Heterogeneous Reasoning in Dynamic Environments: Related Work

 \subsubsection{LARS}

 The Logic-based framework for Analyzing Reasoning over Streams (LARS)~\cite{BeckDEF15} aims at providing a formal declarative logical language for reasoning with streams.
 LARS is a rule-based formalism, whose language features not only provide different means to refer to or abstract from time, but also a novel window operator, thus providing a flexible mechanism to represent and reason with views on streaming data.
-Next, we give an overview of this language and show how to run LARS within an \rMCS.
+The semantics of LARS is based on the FLP semantics of logic programs~\cite{FaberLP04}.

+Since the semantics of a LARS program is defined for a fixed input data stream and for a particular time point, it is in fact mainly static.

+Given their generality, \rMCSs\ can be used to add a dynamic layer to LARS.
+In \ref{app:relatedStream} we show how that can be done by defining an \rMCS\ with a LARS context.
+The system continuously feeds this context with the relevant (recent) substream of the input stream such that the LARS semantics can be computed for each time point.